may-baho1/data-presentation/README.md

 # Stack Overflow Developer Community Trends: Strategic Tech Adoption Analysis

-- Full analysis of comprehensive data from the annual Stack Overflow Developer Survey to *identify key trends* in tech adoption, developer demand, and job satisfaction.
+- Analyzed of comprehensive data from the annual Stack Overflow Developer Survey to *identify key trends* in tech adoption, developer demand, and job satisfaction.

 - Utilized *Python and SQL* to execute a full analysis, from data cleaning and modeling to strategic reporting.